CrazyHouse

 Crazyhouse is played like standard chess, except that pieces you capture become yours to use as you wish on a future turn (and vice versa for your opponent).
 Instead of your normal move, you can "drop" a captured piece on any empty square on the board, including checking (or checkmating) the King.
 Pawns cannot be dropped on the 1st or 8th rank, and if a promoted pawn is captured, it reverts back to a pawn (so be sure you know which Queen you are hunting!).

-The positions which appear on the board during CrazyHouse game are legal chess positions, only moves are different)
+The positions which appear on the board during CrazyHouse game are legal chess positions, only the moves are different.

 Here on SchemingMind, view captured material via the "Material" tab.
-Here you can click on any piece of your opponent's colour, and then click on the square you wish to place it.
+Here you can click on any piece of your opponent's colour, and then drag it to the square you wish to place it.
 In game notation, @ symbol is used for piece drops, for instance N@f3 means dropping knight on f3.

 Crazyhouse is all about initiative.